Culture of Experts

 • Company-process-driven

 Within these roles, the average person, without advanced training, can learn and become fully functional within a relatively short period of time.
 For the most part, these positions are repetitive.
 Where change is present, it will be manageable change, within the context of the roles.
 There is not a lot of formal governance from government agencies or educational institutions to manage the requirements for these roles, however, there are strong safety requirements from both government and labor organizations.
-Positions that typically fit into this group are food preparation, cashier, clerk, administrative, delivery, janitorial and assembly line positions.
+Positions that typically fit into this group are food preparation, food service, cashier, clerk, administrative, driver, delivery, janitorial, basic machine operation and assembly line positions.

 It is important to note that the people who work within these roles are among the most conscientious and hardest workers.
 Their contributions are extremely important to the organizations that employ them and the economy as a whole.